eqbal/crystal_coin/README.md

-# Build my Blockchains from scratch using Ruby
+# Build a Blockchain from scratch using Crystal

 ### Intro